Chennaipy/website/content/august-2014-meet-minutes.md

 instead of the on-screen pixels, which is what a conventional screen capture program does.
 The advantage:

-  1. Uploads a terribly fast.
+  1. Uploads are terribly fast.
   2. Download and playback is fast.
   3. No blurring in the playback.